 Estate agents and removal companies don’t exist in the way we know them in the western world.
 Recently Facebook pages have popped up featuring rooms and apartments for rent, but other than that it is word of mouth.

-“And then there are some other things to be aware of.
+And then there are some other things to be aware of.
 The Maldives is a Muslim country; therefore bikinis are a no-go on local islands unless there is a bikini beach or a private garden/balcony.
 Locals are far more tolerant these days of western dress, and shorts, sundresses and vest tops are not frowned upon as much anymore.

-During Ramadan fasting takes place and cafes and restaurants are closed during day light hours.
+During Ramadan fasting takes place and cafes and restaurants are closed during daylight hours.
 It is against the law to eat, drink or smoke during this period and whilst foreigners will not be fined, out of respect for the community you are expected to eat, drink and smoke only behind closed doors.

-I guess the point I am making here is that if religion does not play a large part in your day to day life now, keep in mind that when you move to a local island in the Maldives it will have some bearing, however small, on your everyday life here.
+I guess the point I am making here is that if religion does not play a large part in your day-to-day life now, keep in mind that when you move to a local island in the Maldives it will have some bearing, however small, on your everyday life here.

 One other big consideration is alcohol.
-Laws prohibit alcohol being drunk on all local islands.
+Laws prohibit alcohol from being drunk on all local islands.
 Expats often visit resorts for a day or an evening to go to the bars there.
-This can be a costly habit though, as resorts often charge entrance fees, drinks at resorts aren’t cheap and on top of that there is the cost of a speedboat transfer.
+This can be a costly habit though, as resorts often charge entrance fees, drinks at resorts aren’t cheap and on top of that, there is the cost of a speedboat transfer.

 Pork is also forbidden so don’t expect bacon for breakfast!

 The Maldivians historically threw their waste into the ocean.
 That was no real issue in the days when waste was predominantly food waste and biodegradable.
 Then came along plastic and then came one million visitors.
 Add all this together and we are presented with a country that has a significant challenge regarding waste removal.”

-However, if you are moving to the Maldives as part of a business venture then I would highly recomend reading all that is available on the following websites in order to know what is expected from businesses: Mira.gov.mv & Trade.gov.mv
+However, if you are moving to the Maldives as part of a business venture then I would highly recommend reading all that is available on the following websites in order to know what is expected from businesses: Mira.gov.mv & Trade.gov.mv

 Don’t expect to be told all there is to know.
 More often than not you will stumble upon updates as opposed to being informed formally!”

 “Get into the water!
-Snorkel or scuba dive and if you don’t dive take the opportunity to learn to dive while you live in the Maldives, great snorkelling and diving opportunities are on your doorstep.”
+Snorkel or scuba dive and if you don’t dive take the opportunity to learn to dive while you live in the Maldives.

-Ruth Franklin has been living in the Maldives for almost 6 years.
+Ruth Franklin has been living in the Maldives for almost 11 years.
 She is originally from the UK where she worked at retailer British Home Stores for 27 years.

 About the Maldives